 Located above the Strand House Bar in the heart of the picturesque seaside village of Strandhill, proprietor Anthony Gray’s hidden gem of a restaurant offers tempting menus specialising in steak and seafood.

-Service is casual, friendly and efficient, with staff displaying good menu knowledge and able to explain exactly how dishes are cooked and served.
+Service is friendly and efficient, with staff displaying good menu knowledge and able to explain exactly how dishes are cooked and served.
 The three-course early bird menu, at just €22.95, including tea or coffee, is especially good value.

-Also at: Eala Bhán in Sligo Town
+Also at: Eala Bhán in Sligo Town.